federicalaurino/MANworks/README.md

 ======================

-1. Installation
+### Installation
 Build the whole project with:
 ```
 $ make
 ```
-1.1.
-It first build the (static) library "libproblem3d1d" by calling the Makefile in include/:
+1. It first build the (static) library "libproblem3d1d" by calling the Makefile in include/:
 ```
 $ make -C include/
 ```
-1.2.
-Then, it calls the inner makefiles provided for all examples.
+2. Then, it calls the inner makefiles provided for all examples.

 It is also possible to build a single example, e.g. "1_uncoupled", with:
 ```